Visiting the Box Plymouth with kids – all you need to know

 You’ll find it hard to tear the kids away from The Mammoth Gallery.
 It is packed full of the curiosities of Plymouth’s natural history.
 I did three circuits and spotted something new each time.

 This gallery will usually be full of interactive features like games and puzzles, but these are being kept under wraps during COVID-19.
-There’s still a microscope for checking out bugs.
+There’s still a microscope for checking out bugs and the interactive information screens are all working.
+You’re given a stylus to use on them when you arrive.

 Look out for a surprise beetle in the walk-in display of 4,837 mini beasts and the baby shark among the jars of pickled creatures found in Plymouth Sound.